 The NBGP adopts following broad principles for selection of code-points in the code-point repertoire across the board for all the scripts within its ambit.

-Inclusion principles:
+Inclusion principles

 Modern usage

 Every character proposed should be in the everyday usage of a particular linguistic community.
 The characters which have been encoded in the Unicode for transcription purposes only or for archival purposes will not be considered for inclusion in the code-point repertoire.